Born on 14 January 1875 in Kaysersberg, about 80 km southwest of Strasbourg.

 1906 - He publishes 'The Quest of the Historical Jesus', a book on which much of his fame as a theological scholar rests.
 The same year he publishes a book on organ building and playing.

-1912 - Schweitzer marries Hélène Bresslau.
-The daughter of a distinguished professor of history at Strasbourg University, she is a trained nurse and is also committed to social service.
+1912 - Schweitzer marries Hélène Bresslau, the daughter of a distinguished professor of history at University of Strasbourg.
+Bresslau is a trained nurse and is also committed to social service.
 The couple have known one another for 10 years.

 1913 - Having completed his medical studies and qualified as a doctor of medicine, Schweitzer applies for a position with the Protestant Missionary Society but is rejected because of his liberal views.

-In March Schweitzer and his wife leave for French Equatorial Africa to found his hospital at Lambaréné (in present-day Gabon), a small village on the Ogowé River, 200 km inland and close to the Equator.
+In March Schweitzer and Hélène leave for French Equatorial Africa to found his hospital at Lambaréné (in present-day Gabon), a small village on the Ogowé River, 200 km inland and close to the Equator.
 They arrive to find hundreds of patients already waiting for treatment.

 The Schweitzers care for about 2,000 patients during their first year.
-At the same time, Schweitzer begins the building program.
-Most of the rest of his life will be devoted to the health care of the people in the region.
+Most of the rest of Schweitzer's life is devoted to the health care of the people in the region.

-The diseases treated by Schweitzer will include skin ailments of various sorts, malaria, sleeping sickness, leprosy, elephantiasis, heart complaints, osteomyelitis, tropical dysentery, hernias, pleurisy, whooping cough, and venereal diseases.
+The diseases treated by Schweitzer include skin ailments of various sorts, malaria, sleeping sickness, leprosy, elephantiasis, heart complaints, osteomyelitis, tropical dysentery, hernias, pleurisy, whooping cough and venereal diseases.

-1914 - With the outbreak of the First World War, the Schweitzers, who are German citizens, are deemed "enemy aliens" by the French authorities governing the region.
+1914 - When the First World War begins, the Schweitzers, who are German citizens, are deemed "enemy aliens" by the French authorities governing the region.
 They are placed under house arrest for four months before being allowed to continue their work, although they are kept under surveillance.

-During this period Schweitzer begins work on his two-volume treatise 'The Philosophy of Civilisation'.
+During this period Schweitzer starts work on his two-volume treatise 'The Philosophy of Civilisation'.